Must-See Italy: Travelzoo Deal Experts Share Their Secrets

-According to our recent travel trends survey, Italy is the top European destination on Travelzoo members' wish lists.
+Italy is always one of the top European destinations on Travelzoo members' wish lists.
 With that in mind, we asked our deal experts to recommend their favourite destinations and experiences.
 Here's a region-by-region guide to living "la dolce vita".

 Northeast: Venice & Verona